MariusAlonso/MVA-GDA-Project/README.md

 # 📐 deep-classifiers-geometry

-This project examines the sensitivity of deep learning networks to minor input changes and the need for robust classifiers in safety-critical systems under the prism of decision boundary geometry.
+This project examines the sensitivity of deep learning networks to adversarial attacks and the need for robust classifiers in safety-critical systems under the prism of decision boundary geometry.

 It was based on the following articles: